fernandoacorreia/azure-docker-registry/README.md

 # /mnt/tools/scripts/setup-registry-server
 ```

-This may take about half an hour.
+This may take about 15 minutes.
 When it finishes successfully, it should output a message like this:

 ```
 PLAY RECAP ********************************************************************